cs2113-f24/cs2113-f24.github.io/projects/project-1.md

 Use git, as discussed in lab zero, to submit your work in a repo called `gitusername-project1`.
 You will be graded on the following:

+In your github repo, type the following command to pipe your log to a text file:
+`git log > log_file.txt`

+Next, type the following command to compress your files into the required submission format:
+`tar -cvf project1.tar  Station.java EndStation.java TransferStation.java MetroSimulator.java log_file.txt`

+Submit your code, as `project1.tar` on the submitserver.

+You will be graded on the following:

 |Item | Points |
 |a correct drawing/diagram of the metro system described above has been submitted to BB |  4 |
 |your git logs show comments that helpfully and meaningfully describe what updates you were committing |  2 |